 After we added 10 Cheerios to the first cup, I explained that it was time to move on to cup two.
 We counted out another 10 and found there were 6 leftover.
 Then we counted by tens: 10… 20… plus 6 is 26 Cheerios!

 Of course, the boys wanted to get to 100, so we continued to add Cheerios to each cup in groups of 10.
 They realized as they counted by tens that we’d need 10 cups to have 100 Cheerios.
 Quickly they could envision “how much is 100.”
 They also quickly mastered counting to 100 by tens.

 Moving on to bigger numbers

 Of course, they weren’t finished yet, as they next wanted to envision one thousand.
 Rather than putting out 100 tens cups, we counted by hundreds to 1000.
 Realizing that we’d need 10 more groups of 10 cups, we opted to pour all 100 Cheerios into one larger cup (in our case, a pitcher) and called that our hundreds cup.
-We traced the hundreds cup onto paper 10 times to show 1000 Cheerios.
+We traced the hundreds of cups onto paper 10 times to show 1000 Cheerios.